-The school plays a crucial role in preventative education.
+Our schools play a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour policy
+- behaviour policy

-- Pastoral support system
+- pastoral support system

-- Planned programme of relationships, sex and health education (RSHE)
+- planned programme of relationships, sex and health education (RSHE)